 What is Collaborative R&D?

 Collaborative Research and Development (Collaborative R&D) is undertaking a set piece of research work with an existing or prospective external organisations that you wish to collaborate with to develop a longer-term partnership.
-The funding for the research consists of match funding from both the external partner and the IIKE funding umbrella (which is financed by the research councils).

 What are the benefits of Collaborative R&D?